Cylinders as Left Invariant CMC Surfaces in $\operatorname{Sol}_3$ and $E(\kappa,\tau)$-Spaces Diffeomorphic to $\mathbb{R}^3$: Vertical mcH -cylinders in Sol

-For the $0$-height solution in this case we argue exactly as in \autoref{zeroheight}.
-Since $\psi_\pm$ commutes with translation along $c_\pm$ we can extend a $0$-height solution to a smooth embedded closed curve.
+\emph{Existence of vertical cylinders:} In the final step we take such height zero solution.
+Since $\rho_\pm$ commutes with left translation along $c_\pm$, see \eqref{cpmtranslation} and \eqref{solrotations}, we can extend this solution to a smooth embedded closed curve by the half-turn rotation $\rho_\pm$ about the axis $c_\pm$.
+The half-turn rotation $\rho_\mp$ satisfies $\rho_\mp\circ\Psi_s^\pm=\Psi_{-s}^\pm\circ\rho_\mp$ and thus leaves the surface invariant.
 This finishes the proof.\end{proof}